Why doesn’t Desktop Info (DTI) find the environment variable I set?

-Hardware sensors are problematic.
-The problem is manufacturers don’t expose them to the operating system in a standard way.
-Windows provides standard WMI properties to be used by manufacturers but almost nobody implements them.
+OEM hardware sensors tend to be hit and miss.
+The problem is manufacturers don’t necessarily expose them to the operating system in a standard way.
+Windows provides standard WMI queries to be used by manufacturers but not everyone implements them.

 The only other approach is to laboriously study each manufacturer’s hardware sensor implementation and write specific code for each one.
 This is not a path I wish to follow, better to leave that to a dedicated team of experts.
 There are a number of tools available to read hardware sensor information such as CoreTemp, Open Hardware Monitor, HWMonitor, Speedfan, Real Temp, Hardware Sensors Monitor, OCCT.
 I have implemented the CORETEMP item and hopefully I’ll find another more complete tool that exposes an API.

 I notice Windows 10 1803 and later is correctly showing CPUTEMP so I guess Microsoft is catching up.